 Quick Facts about the River

-The Ochlockonee River basin is located in Georgia and Florida and drains approximately 6,330 square miles.
+· The Ochlockonee River Basin is located in southwest Georgia and northern Florida, and drains approximately 6,330 square miles.
 Approximately 1,460 square miles of the basin are in Georgia.
 The basin lies within the Coastal Plain physiographic province, which extends throughout the southeastern United States.

-o In the Ochlockonee River Basin, there are approximately 18 rivers and streams listed on the 2002 303(d) list as waters not meeting their designated use of fishing.
-These impaired waters include roughly 150 miles of rivers and streams in the Ochlockonee River Basin.
+o In the Ochlockonee River Basin, there are approximately 22 rivers and streams listed on the 2012 integrated 305(b)/303(d) list as waters not supporting their designated uses.
+These impaired waters include roughly 192 miles of rivers and streams in the Ochlockonee River Basin.

 Fish Consumption Advisories: View EPD’s “Guidelines for Eating Fish from Georgia’s Waters” online: http://epd.georgia.gov/fish-consumption-guidelines